Intel-Media-SDK/MediaSDK/doc/tutorials/mediasdk-tutorials-readme.md

 The sample shows how to initialize an Intel® Media SDK session (MFXVideoSession) using the target selection option "MFX IMPL AUTO ANY", which is recommended as a default setting since it is appropriate for nearly all cases.
 **Initialization Differences Between Windows and Linux** There are not many differences between Media SDK for Windows and for Linux, but initialization showcases some of the main ones.
 Please note that the main function is the same for all operating systems but there is some OS specific code in the common directory.

 **Windows**
 The Windows releases contain software and hardware implementations.
 MFX IMPL AUTO ANY implies the session will be initialized to use HW acceleration (regardless in which adapter the Intel HD Graphics device resides) if available on the processor.
 If HW acceleration is not available, the Intel® Media SDK defaults to SW implementation.

 In the "initialize" function (called from main), associating a display handle with the session is not necessary except when using video memory surfaces.

 **Linux**
-The Linux server release does NOT include a software implementation.
+The Linux releases do NOT include a software implementation.
 MFX IMPL AUTO ANY will attempt to start the session with hardware acceleration.
 If the hardware implementation cannot be found initialization is not successful.

 In the "initialize" function (called from main), associating a display handle with the session is ALWAYS necessary for Linux.
+Please refer to [*Working with VA API Applications*](../mediasdk-man.md#working-with-va-api-applications) section for more details.

 **Session queries (all OS)**
 After initialization, the session is queried to determine the actual target (via QueryIMPL) that was selected.
 For Windows this could be HW or SW, though HW will be chosen if your processor and driver support accelerated media processing.
 For Linux the implementation can only be HW.
 The highest supported API version is returned via QueryVersion.

 # Tutorial Section 2: Decode
 ## simple_2_decode
 This Intel® Media SDK tutorial sample illustrates the most simplistic way of implementing HW decode using system memory surfaces.

-Note: In this and many of the following tutorials Intel GPA is an ideal tool to analyze and identify potential performance bottlenecks.
-More details will be added on using Intel GPA soon.

 The basic goal of this example is to illustrate why asynchronous operation using video memory surfaces is necessary.
 While it is simpler to use system memory synchronously, as in this example, this introduces unnecessary bottlenecks:

-Surfaces must be copied from GPU to CPU.
+Surfaces must be copied from video memory to system memory.
 While this must happen in any case for decode which writes frames to disk, buffering is not as efficient in this scenario.
-For a single decode (or possibly even several) gaps in the processing pipeline cannot easily be filled.
+For a single decode (or possibly even several), stalls in the processing pipeline can't be filled easily.
 Since the GPU is not in constant use it may fall out of turbo mode.
 Based on the above analysis we should be able to improve the performance of the workload by using video memory surfaces instead of system memory surfaces.
 The next tutorial sample will explore such scenario.

 ## simple_2_decode_vmem
 This Intel® Media SDK tutorial sample operates in the same way as the previous "sample_2_decode" sample except that it uses video memory surfaces instead of system memory surfaces.

-Video surfaces are required to enable allocation on the GPU.
-These are implemented in DirectX for Windows and VAAPI for Linux.
-Device creation, adapter detection and surface management can be found in the tutorial "common" folder.

 Video memory surfaces allow greater efficiency by avoiding explicit copies.
 Further improvement may be achieved by making the decode pipeline asynchronous.
-Well explore this approach further when we discuss encoding workloads in the following tutorial sections.
+We'll explore this approach further when we discuss encoding workloads in the following tutorial sections.
 Improved GPU utilization can also be achieved by executing several decode workloads concurrently.

 Additional details for Windows developers:
 Since the introduction of Microsoft Windows* 8, Intel® Media SDK can be used with DirectX11 devices and surfaces.
 Note that Intel® Media SDK relies on the features part of DirectX 11.1, and can therefore not be used on Microsoft Windows 7.
 If your target application must run on Microsoft Windows 7, use the DirectX 9 path via Intel® Media SDK.

-Tutorial samples illustrating use of D3D surfaces (such as in this sample) have two Microsoft Visual Studio* solution/project (sln/prj) files. sln/prj for DirectX9 usage created using Microsoft Visual Studio 2010 and sln/prj for DirectX11 usage created using Microsoft Visual Studio 2012.
-Microsoft Visual Studio* 2012 is used for DirectX11 to ensure full DirectX 11.1 environment support.
+Tutorial samples illustrating use of D3D surfaces (such as in this sample) have two Microsoft Visual Studio solution/project (sln/prj) files - for DirectX9 and DirectX11 usages.

 # Tutorial Section 3: Encode
 ## simple_3_encode